 Watch this overview of Natixis tax management solutions using customized separate accounts to help maximize after-tax returns.

-Active Index Advisors® (AIA) provides direct indexing strategies that seek to match index returns pre-tax while producing enhanced after-tax returns.
+Natixis Investment Managers Solutions Direct Indexing provides fully customizable SMAs that seek to match index returns pre-tax while producing enhanced after-tax returns.
 These separately managed account portfolios can be customized for tax purposes, to align with investor values and concerns, or a combination of both.

 - Maximizing after-tax return